 (h) submit the land use scheme to the Member of the Executive Council as contemplated in section 25.

-(2) The Municipality may, on its own initiative or on application, create an overlay zone for land.
+(2) The Municipality may, on its own initiative or on application, create an overlay zone for land within the municipal area.

-(3) Zoning may be made applicable to a land unit or part thereof and zoning need not follow cadastral boundaries
+(3) Zoning may be made applicable to a land unit or part thereof and must follow cadastral boundaries, except for a land unit or part thereof which has not been surveyed, in which case a reference or description as generally approved by Council may be used.

 (4) The land use scheme of the Municipality must take into consideration: